puppetlabs/trapperkeeper/README.md

 # trapperkeeper

-Trapperkeeper is a lightweight clojure application / service framework.
-It borrows some of the most basic concepts of the OSGi "service registry" to allow users to create simple "services" and bind them together in a single container, but it doesn't attempt to do any fancy classloading magic, hot-swapping
+borrows some of the most basic concepts of the OSGi "service registry" to allow users to create simple "services" and bind them together in a single container, but it doesn't attempt to do any fancy classloading magic, hot-swapping